REPTILE RELOCATION,

 ♦ Always wear sturdy footwear and long pants in areas where snakes are likely to be found.

 ♦ Clean away seed dropped from bird cages and aviaries - a snake's main diet is the house mouse and rat who feed on these droppings.
-Reptiles also enjoy dog and cat food so beware when leaving outside.
+Reptiles also enjoy dog

 ♦ Trim a good width of grass around buildings and swimming pools - reptiles are competent swimmers!